 But as you’ll realize a week or two after the breakup, healing from a breakup is not a choice, it’s an absolute necessity.
 In order to live to your full potential again, you must begin your journey of healing the damage that has been caused.
 If it seems impossible for you right now, let’s talk about the breakup healing process, so you know what to do.

-Recovering From A Breakup – Bouncing Off Quickly
+Recovering From A Breakup – Bouncing Back Quickly

-The good news is, like everything else, sadness does not last forever either.
-You will see brighter days and there will be happiness and love around you.
-But before that, this phase of grieving and sadness and despair has to pass.
-So accept it, embrace it, cry out loud and express your emotions.
+The good news is, like everything else, sadness does not last forever.
+You will see brighter days ahead and there will be happiness and love around you.
+But before that, this phase of grieving, sadness, and despair has to pass.
+So accept it, embrace it, cry out loud, and express your emotions.

 How Can I Heal Myself After A Breakup?

 First things first.
 You cannot heal yourself from a breakup unless you want to.
 Denial and post-breakup depression are real and hard to get over, agreed.
 Sadness after breaking up with someone you love is natural, and may even hurt more.
 You have to cross these stages of breakup to eventually heal and start over.

 Waiting for the phone to ring to listen to his/her voice, stalking on social media, and monitoring if your ex-partner is as sappy (sad and moppy) as you are are all common after a breakup.
 And then there are things that you should never do after breaking up.
 The healing process is slow.
 Surround yourself with a healthy fall-back system.

 Many fall back on their professional lives to distract themselves, which might be damaging if the person becomes a workaholic.
 Some become alcoholics.
 Neither can help you get your life or relationship back.
 The end of a long-term relationship often leaves a phobia of relationships in general.
 But that’s okay.
 Plunging into another relationship won’t help either.

 Related Reading: 15 Tips To Forget Your Ex-Girlfriend Completely